 You pay federal income tax on your pension at your regular rate, so a percentage is withheld from each check.
 If the state where you live taxes retirement income, those taxes are withheld too.
-However, you're not subject to Social Security or Medicare withholding on pension income.
+However, pension income is not subject to Social Security or Medicare withholding.